Wayne Rhoden: Biography

 he performs children's music, Kindie rock, and reggae-fied nursery rhymes, often in the “Dan Zanes and Friends” ensemble, including in a series of Disney videos entitled “House Party Time.”

 Early life

-Wayne Rhoden was born in Jamaica to Joyce and James Rhoden and grew up in Brooklyn, New York.
+Wayne Rhoden was born in Linstead, Jamaica to Joyce and James Rhoden and grew up in Jamaica / New York / Florida.
 Like many musical artists, his debut performance occurred at a young age.
 He recalls that his first singing performance happened at the age of five, using his family and friends as his audience.
-On subsequent occasions he would serve as DJ for parties thrown by his parents.
+On subsequent occasions, he would serve as DJ for parties thrown by his parents.

 Later he performed in a PTA-hosted Ash Wednesday fundraising fair at his Ewarton grade school.

-He attended Erasmus High School in Brooklyn, New York, then went on to pursue a career in electrical engineering.
+He attended Erasmus High School in Brooklyn, New York, and then went on to pursue a career in electrical engineering.
 But as fate would have it, he was drawn to his first love, music.